PaulFasola/adoption/examples/README.md

 ### A e-shop simulation featuring adoption's components and features.

+This is a KISS, non prodable example, so don't be surprised if the IU collapses depending on your actions ;)

+You can find a live version at: [adoption-example-eshop.vercel.app](adoption-example-eshop.vercel.app)

 ## Installation

 This package can be installed via `yarn` or `npm`: